AJMartinezLlanes/medicare-inpatient-rehab-conditions/README.md

 <summary>Click to expand</summary>

 - README.md: Contains a full outline of the project, information regarding the format of the repository, and instructions for reproducing the results.
-- acquire.py: Contains a class that can be used to acquire data from .csv file.
-- prepare.py: Contains functions used for preparing the data for exploration and modeling including cleaning data, removing outliers, and splitting data.
+- final.py: Contains all the functions used on final report notebook.
 - wrangle.py: Contains convenience functions that can be used to both acquire and prepare the data in one step.
-- explore.py: Contains functions used for producing visualizations in the final report.
-- model.py: Contains functions used for building various forecast models.
-- evaluate.py: Contains functions used for evaluating forecast models.
-- superstore_sales_report.ipynb: The final report containing an outline of all steps taken, with results, and extraneous details removed.
+- final_report.ipynb: The final report containing an outline of all steps taken, with results, and extraneous details removed.
-- notebooks/
 - wrangle.ipynb: Contains all the steps taken in the acquisition and preparation phases of the pipeline.
 - explore.ipynb: Contains all the steps taken in the exploratory analysis phase of the pipeline.
 - model.ipynb: Contains all the steps taken in the modeling phase of the pipeline.

 </details>